Aliases for PPFIA2 Gene

 GeneCards Summary for PPFIA2 Gene

-PPFIA2 (Protein Tyrosine Phosphatase, Receptor Type, F Polypeptide (PTPRF), Interacting Protein (Liprin), Alpha 2) is a Protein Coding gene.
-Among its related pathways are Transmission across Chemical Synapses and Neurotransmitter Release Cycle.
+PPFIA2 (PTPRF Interacting Protein Alpha 2) is a Protein Coding gene.
+Among its related pathways are Neurotransmitter Release Cycle and Transmission across Chemical Synapses.
 GO annotations related to this gene include nucleotide binding and protein complex binding.
 An important paralog of this gene is KAZN.

 UniProtKB/Swiss-Prot for PPFIA2 Gene

 Alters PTPRF cellular localization and induces PTPRF clustering.
 May regulate the disassembly of focal adhesions.
 May localize receptor-like tyrosine phosphatases type 2A at specific sites on the plasma membrane, possibly regulating their interaction with the extracellular environment and their association with substrates.